there are differences

 you have floating around The Cloud

 2 Want to know the difference between the non-narcotic (i.e. without the hydrocodone component) prescription versions of Aleve and Advil and the regular stuff you can just walk into any store and buy?
 The dosage is twice as much.
 That's it.
 As long as you don't have any other health conditions involved and aren't taking any meds that can interact with them, you can safely take twice as much naltroxen sodium and ibuprofen as listed on the bottle.
-But if you weren't taking a shitload of meds and/or had a clean bill of health you probably wouldn't be reading this site in the first place, would you?
+But if you weren't taking a shitload of meds and/or had an otherwise clean bill of health you probably wouldn't be reading this site in the first place, would you?

 3 You just assumed I meant American Medical Association, didn't you?